 With most of the Team reunited, the 2018 campaign was successful to say the least with six wins, fourteen podium finishes and no DNF's!
 A midsummer one - off outing in the vacant Jake Hill's Team Hard VWCC BTCC Racer at Knockhill was enough to wet Carl's appetite for BTCC action and whilst the Ginetta GT4 Supercup campaign went to the wire with a runner - up spot, the seed had been sewn and for 2019 Carl took up the option of a full time Drive with Team Hard in the Kwikfit/MSA BTCC Championship.

-For the 2020 BTCC Championship, Carl has purchased a Race Winning BMW 1 Series from the Championship and will soon be preparing the car to his liking before running it again with Team Hard.
+For the 2020 BTCC Championship, Carl has purchased a Race Winning BMW 1 Series from the Championship and has fully prepared the car to his liking before running it again with Team Hard.

-'Buckle - Up' with us as we approach the start of the 2020 Championship - and the rest of our story begins right here!
+'Buckle - Up' with us as we say thank you to the NHS and we remember those that have succombed to COVID - 19 as we finally approach the start of the 2020 Championship - the rest of our story begins right here!

 2019 Inaugural BTCC Season; 29th OVERALL POSITION IN CHAMPIONSHIP, 6TH POSITION IN JACK SEARS TROPHY